webgpu/webgpufundamentals/webgpu/lessons/webgpu-limits-and-features.md

 run on all devices that support WebGPU.

-But, given the available limits and features listed on the adapter, you can request them when you call `requestDefault` by passing your desired limits as `requiredLimits` and your desired features as `requiredFeatures`.
+But, given the available limits and features listed on the adapter, you can request them when you call `requestDevice` by passing your desired limits as `requiredLimits` and your desired features as `requiredFeatures`.
 For example

 ```js